smartdevicelink/sdl_evolution/proposals/NNNN-System-Request.md

 ```

-Here are the changes needed by SDL core.
+Here are the changes needed by SDL Core.
 - Add a new configurable parameter in smartdevicelink.ini

 ```